 10 State Park Rd., Petersburg, NY 12138

 Cherry Plain State Park is anything but “plain.”
 Situated on 175 acres, the park offers guests comfortable camping amenities with 30 different camping sites: 10 trailer sites, 10 tent sites on the shores of Black River Pond and 10 hike-in tent campsites.
 The sandy beach offers waterfront relaxation and swimming for the kids, nature trails wind through the park’s forested landscape and anglers can take advantage of the fishing and boating on Black River Pond.
-The park also encourages visitors to participate in the 2015 Geocache Challenge, a treasure hunting game that encourages groups to explore their surroundings and uncover hidden caches filled with goodies.
 Pets are also welcome at Cherry Plain State Park, so don’t worry about boarding the dog.
 Bring him or her along for the ride!